Medicaid - a welfare program

 - The chance MedicAID nursing home payments will be increased is limited.

 - The number of people who will need care is growing rapidly and the number of available care givers is not growing.
-To add to this the health care reform law expands the level of income, which will be eligible for MedicAID thus adding additional people who do not now have medical coverage.
+To add to this health care reform expanded the level of income for adults to be eligible for MedicAID thus adding additional people who do not now have medical coverage.

 - Eligibility for MedicAID long term services and support was restricted as a result of a law passed in early 2006.
-For example, the look back period to exclude transfers and gifts is now 5 years vs 3.
-The ineligibility period now begins on the date an individual applies for MedicAID and it is no longer back to the date the transfer was made.
+For example, the look back period for a person to take action to exclude transfers and gifts is now 5 years vs 3.
+The ineligibility period, if a transfer was made, now begins the date an individual applies for MedicAID.
+It no longer begins back on the date the transfer was made.

 In addition, to all this another factor to consider is the statement in Connecticut's regulations which indicates - "MedicAID payments are considered a loan from the State and must be repaid, if possible, at time of death".

 The Parker Agency consequently believes MedicAID coverage is not the type of care or lifestyle most people want!
 Thus, everyone should ask themselves:

 - Is it wise to count on MedicAID's unknown funding in a program, which does not have a guarantee it will be available to pay like it does today?